download13/replicated-map/README.md

 });
 ```

+## Methods

+`.has(key)` - Returns whether or not the map contains a key
+`.get(key)` - Returns value of key
+`.set(key, value)` - Set value of key
+`.remove(key)` - Removes a key from the map
+`.clear()` - Clears all key/value pairs from the map
+`.keys()` - Returns an array of the map keys
+`.values()` - Returns an array of the map values
+`.forEach(fn)` - fn(value, key) is executed once for each key/value pair
+`.cmd(command, arguments)` - Executes the given command on this map
+`.replicate(fn)` - Calls fn(cmd, args) once for each command needed to replicate the state of this map to another map

 ## Notes

-The path of transmission must carry the messages IN ORDER.
+The method used to stream data must carry the messages IN ORDER.
 If the messages are out of order the accuracy of the replication cannot be guaranteed.
 Imagine doing `set key 3` and `set key 7`.
 If they are out of the order the older command may overwrite the newer one.

 Please note, this is not an exact stand-in for the standard `Map` type.
 It's backed by an object and so it can on only take primitive values as keys (strings, numbers, booleans).